The day my son left home

 It was 9 February 2024.

 He has just returned from a month-long trip to Singapore to spend time with his grandparents and relatives.
-We have been busy getting his apartment ready for two weeks now, and I have been driving the 48 km journey, back and forth, every day, to move his stuff.
+We have been busy getting his apartment ready for two weeks now, and I have been driving the 48 km back and forth every day to move his stuff.
 Today was the day he would stay over at his new place all by himself; our little boy has grown up.

 Last year was quite a hassle for him; an hour and a bit of travel to Uni during peak hours wasn’t the only problem.
-Long periods between tutorials and lectures meant spending all that time in the library or the gym or cafes.
-It was tiring, and it was wearing him down.
-As a result, he missed one too many lectures and opportunities for socialising.
+Long periods between tutorials and lectures meant spending all that time in the library, the gym, or cafes.
+It was tiring and wearing him down.
+As a result, he missed one too many lectures and socialising opportunities.

 So at the end of 2023, he decided he wanted to rent a place closer to the University.
-We found an apartment that was a few minutes’ walk to the Uni.
-He will have a housemate, and have to work to pay rent.
-He will not neglect his studies, and promise to take good care of himself.
+We found an apartment that was a few minutes’ walk from the Uni.
+He will have a housemate and have to work to pay rent.
+He will not neglect his studies and promise to take good care of himself.

 He also promised he will visit often.